Nuclear Weapons: Who Has What at a Glance

 North Korea

-• North Korea is estimated to have approximately 30 nuclear warheads and likely possesses additional fissile material that is not weaponized.
+• North Korea is estimated to have approximately 30 nuclear warheads and likely possesses additional fissile material that is not weaponized, but there is a high degree of uncertainty surrounding these estimates.

-• North Korea operates its 5-megawatt heavy-water graphite-moderated reactor to extract plutonium for its nuclear warheads and has done so on an intermittent basis since August 2013.
+• North Korea currently operates its 5-megawatt heavy-water graphite-moderated reactor to extract plutonium for its nuclear warheads.
 North Korea has uranium enrichment technology and a known uranium enrichment facility at Yongbyon.
 It likely operates additional covert uranium enrichment facilities at other locations.

 States of Immediate Proliferation Concern: